 Temporary Changes to the Australian Foreign Investment Framework

-Following the announcement by the Australian Government of temporary changes to its foreign investment review framework, the Foreign Investment Review Board (FIRB) has released a Q&A, which may be found here.
+Following the announcement by the Australian Government of temporary changes to its foreign investment review framework, the Foreign Investment Review Board (FIRB) has released a Q&A on "Temporary changes to foreign investment framework."

 Recapping the announced changes

 All proposed foreign investments into Australia subject to the Foreign Acquisitions and Takeovers Act 1975 (Cth) (the Act) will require approval, regardless of the value of the investment or the nature of the foreign investor, where the other conditions for FIRB notification are met.
 The zero dollar threshold also applies to significant actions, which enliven the Treasurer's powers to make an order under the Act.

 This reflects the monetary thresholds that apply to "foreign government investors", and private acquisitions in Australian media businesses, residential land proposals, mining and production tenements, and vacant commercial land proposals.

 As announced by the Government, the changes are effective as of 10:30 pm AEDT 29 March 2020.